pubg/terraform-provider-customvault/README.md

 # Publish to Terraform Registry

 1. Tag specific git commit(like "v3.0.0") and push.
-2. Build pipeline will run and upload artifacts to Github Releases.
+2. Github Actions pipeline will run and upload artifacts to Github Releases.
-3. Wait until Terraform Registry receive release create event.
+3. Wait until Terraform Registry receive new release event.

 If not published a long time, Click `Resync` Button in Registry settings menu.